MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 ### Structure

-The study is divided into four parts.
+The study is organized as follows.
-  [Part 1](#introduction) introduces the problem of legislative co-sponsorship, provides the author’s motivation and states research questions.
   [Part 2](#literature-review) represents the literature review, which is based on discussing of previous studies on the topic and identifying of gaps.
   [Part 3](#data-and-methodology) describes the data collection process and research methodology.
   [Part 4](#results) contains the results obtained.
   [Part 5](#conclusion) draws the final conclusion, suggests further research application, assumes study’s value for practical purposes.

 ## Literature review